 And it hit me.
 These goals (the lists) are all self-imposed.
 They’re things I think I SHOULD do.
 I mean, I think I want to do them… but I’m not entirely sure.

-In yesterday’s post about my study I ended it by wondering if it’s not actually the environment – the study itself – that’s thwarting my creativity; but perhaps it’s me.
+In yesterday’s post about my home office I ended it by wondering if it’s not actually the environment – the study itself – that’s thwarting my creativity; but perhaps it’s me.